m50d/m50d.github.com/_posts/2015-09-18-when-rust-makes-sense.md

 Maybe Rust can and should become the best language in this space.
 Evidently for some people it already is.

 I take a rather Whiggish view - I genuinely believe we're converging on the best design for a general-purpose programming language, and I expect these five languages and their successors to grow closer as time goes by.
+But right now each offers something that the others don't, and there's something to be learned from all of them.
+It's an exciting time to be programming.

 <br />
 <p />